lana-20/appium-state-setup/README.md

 <img width="350" src="https://user-images.githubusercontent.com/70295997/224580581-ae237274-3270-4669-9d6a-4809065cf662.png">

+The argument that should be passed into the invocation of <code>driver.executeScript("mobile: backdoor")</code> is a Map defining a complex object specifying the name and details of the in-app method to call.
+This Map is turned into a JSON object and interpreted by the Appium server.

 So if we call the <code>raiseToast</code> method this is what would happen on the screen.
 Ultimately, what our Appium Java client needs to do in order to make all of this happen is to encode all the necessary information about the <code>raiseToast</code> method in JSON and send it to the Appium server.
 So let's have a look at what needs to be sent.

 <img width="600" src="https://user-images.githubusercontent.com/70295997/224580681-deb83866-268f-41b1-be20-8feac7fc0aaa.png">